 The Background of the Constitutional Convention and Prior Attempts

-The representatives at the conference of Mount Vernon quickly realized that even a seemingly simple process, such as navigating a river, was needlessly complex, if not impossible, all due to the dysfunctional legislative model presented in the Articles of Confederation.
-Political figureheads such as Alexander Hamilton, Benjamin Franklin, and John Adams agreed that a new legislative doctrine was imperative, and as a result, the Constitutional Convention was organized and set into motion in 1787.
+The representatives at the conference at Mount Vernon quickly realized that even a seemingly simple process, such as navigating a river, was needlessly complex if not impossible, all due to the dysfunctional legislative model presented in the Articles of Confederation.
+Political figureheads such as Alexander Hamilton, Benjamin Franklin, and John Adams agreed that a new legislative doctrine was imperative and, as a result, the Constitutional Convention was organized and set into motion in 1787.

 George Washington and his Importance as Presiding Officer

 A delegate from Virginia sent to the Constitutional Convention was primarily recognized for his service as the commander of the Continental Army throughout the Revolutionary War, not for his political or philosophical acumen.
 However, much to his own bewilderment, George Washington was unanimously nominated to preside over the Constitutional Convention by the entirety of the delegates who were also sent to represent their respective states in the proceedings of the Convention.
 Although initially declining his nomination, George Washington eventually accepted the position at the unanimous behest of his fellow delegates.

 Unbeknown to George Washington, it was his tireless dedication and service to the well-being of the United States of America that had inspired his unanimous nomination.
 Neither identifying himself as a Federalist nor a Sovereigntist, George Washington was the penultimate example of a patriot whose only concern was the prosperity of a nation that he not only loved so dearly, but for which he was also willing to give his life.